Want to get rid of furniture because you’re leaving Hong Kong, downsizing, or simply de-cluttering? We’ve got your back.

 They welcome direct drop-offs to their warehouse in Tai Kok Tsui.
 As with most donations in Hong Kong, send them photos of the unwanted furniture, as well as your deadline, and they will try to accommodate.

 Hong Kong Salvation Army

-The Hong Kong Salvation Army makes sure that your unwanted items will reach the right people.
+The Hong Kong Salvation Army makes sure that your unwanted second-hand items will reach the right people.
 Thus, giving a new life to both your used furnishings and to the people in need.

 The Salvation Army accepts both organizational and personal donations, which are then directly used to help needy people like the isolated elderly, ex-prisoners, street sleepers, or CSSA recipients.